 When you’re on the quest for glowing, flawless skin - there is no tougher obstacle than the appearance of a pesky pimple.
 When you’re heading for a big event, no matter how stunning your dress is or how perfectly contoured your face is, a teeny-tiny pimple has the power to grab all the attention.
 That’s why we decided it was time we gave you ALL the information you need to get rid of pimples.
-Bookmark this page to ensure you have blemish-free, gorgeous skin, all year round.
+So, bookmark this page to know how to get rid of pimples and to have blemish-free gorgeous skin, all year round.

 Now that we’ve understood what pimples are and why they tend to pop up unannounced, here’s a quick look at the different types:

 Papules are inflamed lesions that can be identified by their red appearance.
 Often seen on the face, they are sensitive and painful.
 It is caused when oil or bacteria gets clogged in a pore, which causes it to be inflamed.
 You need to be extra careful about handling papules as they are an inflammatory type of acne that can cause permanent blemishes and scars.

 If you experience a mass breakout that is large, red and painful, then you might have Cystic acne.
 This has a tendency to affect large areas on your face, chest and back and should be taken care of immediately.
 While a pimple/papule appears when your pore gets clogged, cysts appear when the infection seeps in deeper and shows up as a bump filled with pus.
 If you’re dealing with a mass breakout, see a dermatologist.
 The earlier, the better!

 Blackheads appear due to clogged hair follicles, however, they are a mild type of acne.
 They are most commonly identified as tiny black bumps.
 If you have experienced blackheads you would have noticed that they aren’t painful, however when you’re trying to get rid of them...it can really hurt.
 Pssst!
 Here’s a look at how our Beauty Producer, Cherry, gets rid of blackheads: